smartcontractkit/chainlink-starknet/packages-ts/starknet-gauntlet-emergency-protocol/README.md

 `<SOURCE>` is the address of source aggregator.
 Source aggregator should be added to access control of starknet validator contract to be able to call
 `validate` on the starknet validator

 `<GAS_ESTIMATE>` is a number that represents l1 gas estimate.
-We recommend a value of 17300 on mainnet.
+As of the time of writing, with the initial version of the cairo 1 sequencer uptime contract, we recommend a value of 17300 on mainnet.
 On devnet or testnet you may choose 1 to save gas.

 `<L2_FEED>` is the layer 2 feed